QPThree/101d1/201/read03.md

 Every value in javascript can be evaluated as **truthy** or **falsy**.
 While true and false can be confusing enough when we talk logical operators and statements, understanding truthy falsy is important.
 Truthy and falsy values are shown in our code below.

 > Note: These are not strictly equal to.
 In otherwords, if you checked their values against true or false with double-equals (==) then these values would be correct.
-If you strictly checked them (===) then these values would not be correct.
+If you strictly checked them (===) then these examples would *not* be correct.

 ![Truthy Falsy](../images/truthyfalsy.png)

 ### Loops

-Loops check a condition.
+Loops check a condition on each iteration.
 If the condition evaluates to True, then the loop will continue to cycle.
-If and when the condition evaluate to False, the loop is exited and the code can continue.
+If and when the condition evaluate to False, the loop is exited and the code can continue outside the loop block.

 **For Loop**